Cardboard

 - B-Flute: Thinner and denser than A-flute, with better crush resistance.
 Commonly used for retail packaging and die-cut designs.

-- C-Flute: A versatile option combining some strength of A with the density of B. It’s the most widely used flute type for shipping boxes.
+- C-Flute: A versatile option combining some strength of A with the density of B, most widely used for shipping boxes.

 - E-Flute: Much thinner and smoother, used for printed packaging like cosmetics and electronics.